rboston628/THRAIN/tests/README.md

 ```
 sudo apt-get install cxxtest
 ```
 Windows users should consider installing a real operating system.
-Neither `winget` nor `choco` currently work for cxxtest.
-Consider asking the cxxtest admin to build a choco package.

 From the top directory, the tests can be compiled and run using
 ```